Honoring and Celebrating Women

 Known for her pioneering research on chimpanzees in the 1960s, Jane Goodall has spent most of her life helping endangered species and the earth.

-In her research, she discovered primates made tools (once thought only associated with humans) and that chimpanzees were not vegetarian, as once thought.
+In her research, she discovered that primates made tools (once thought to be only associated with humans) and that chimpanzees were not vegetarians, as once thought.

-a global community conservation organization where their approach is to bring communities into the fold of conservation and, in doing so, “improves the lives of the people, animals, and the environment.”
+Her non-profit, The Jane Goodall Institute, is a global community conservation organization whose approach is to bring communities into conservation and, in doing so, “improve the lives of the people, animals, and the environment.”

 Malala Yousafzai

-An advocate for girls’ education in her homeland of Pakistan, Malala has been fighting for equal and quality education ever since she was a young girl.
+An advocate for girls’ education in her homeland of Pakistan, Malala has been fighting for equal and quality education since she was a child.

-She and her father, Ziauddin, spoke out about the need for girls to be empowered and demanded their right to an education.
+She and her father, Ziauddin, advocated for girls’ empowerment and demanded their right to a free and quality education.

-When her identity was revealed in 2012, the Taliban shot Malala on her school bus for speaking out against the restriction of female education.
+When someone revealed her identity in 2012, the Taliban shot Malala on her school bus for speaking out against the restriction of female education.

-Malala has spoken at the United Nations and is the youngest recipient of the Nobel Peace Prize.
+Malala spoke at the United Nations and is the youngest recipient of the Nobel Peace Prize.

 We Can All Contribute

-All of these women created a new path for what they believed in, and in doing so, fostered change from which we have all benefited.
+These women created a new path for what they believed in, fostering change that has benefited us all.

 But here’s the thing: women’s accomplishments don’t have to be something we perceive as grand or beyond our grasp.

-There are many ways we can contribute to our world, whether it’s lending a helping hand to someone in need or tending to a garden.
+We can contribute to our world in many ways, whether lending a helping hand to someone in need or tending to a garden.

 The Power of Art